pivotal-cf/docs-pks/oidc-provider.hbs.md

 ## <a id='after'></a>After You Configure Your OIDC Provider

-If you want to give Kubernetes end users, such as developers, access to TKGI-provisioned clusters after you configure your OIDC provider, you must create Kubernetes role bindings for them.
+If you want to give Kubernetes end users, such as developers, access to
+{{ vars.product_short }}-provisioned clusters after you configure your OIDC provider, you must create Kubernetes role bindings for them.

 For instructions, see